traceloop/docs/README.md

-# Traceloop & OpenLLMetry documentation repo
+# Traceloop, Hub and OpenLLMetry documentation repo

 This repo contains all the docs we have on [traceloop.com/docs](https://traceloop.com/docs).
 Feel free to contribute!